Does Medicare Cover Eye Exams and Glasses?

 Yes

-While Medicare doesn't cover routine vision exams, you can get eye checkups for certain medical concerns.
+While Original Medicare doesn't cover routine vision exams, you can get eye checkups for certain medical concerns.

-Medicare covers an annual glaucoma test if you’re at high risk for the disease:
+Original Medicare covers an annual glaucoma test if you’re at high risk for the disease.
+To be considered high risk, you’ll have to meet at least one of these criteria:

 After cataract surgery, Medicare covers you for one pair of glasses or contact lenses provided by a participating Medicare supplier.

-How much does Medicare pay for vision care?
+How much does Medicare Part B pay for eye exams?

-Medicare pays 80% of the Medicare-approved cost of vision services, procedures and supplies such as eyewear.
-If Original Medicare is your only insurance, you'll pay the remaining 20% after meeting your deductible.
-For example, if your glaucoma test costs $80, your portion will be $16.
+If Original Medicare is your only insurance, you'll have to pay the remaining 20% out of pocket.
+For example, if your glaucoma test costs $80, your portion will be $16, as long as you've met the yearly Part B deductible.

 How does Medicare Advantage cover vision?